This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias #PersilLaundry

 Fill the soap tray with a full cup of the vinegar cleaning solution.

-- To keep the mold at bay, always keep the washing machine door open when it’s not in use.
+- To keep the mold at bay, always keep the front load washing machine door open when it’s not in use.
 This helps BIG TIME to prevent mold from growing.
 We definitely try to do this in our house, even though our toddler hates it when any doors are opened.
 (Yes, even my 2 yr old is Type A).

 - Empty filter every 2 months.
 You can see we weren’t…ahem…doing this.
 Gross.